Inspirational Stories

 Freya's Story

-Freya is now (2022) at university.
+Freya Green is now (2022) at university.
 Here she recalls her experiences learning French at school:

 Learning French at a primary school level is a prominent memory for me.
 I found the use of drama (role plays), songs and projects extremely beneficial - I still remember many of the activities and songs we did.